rocodes/securedrop-workstation-keyring/README.md

 # SecureDrop Worskatation Keyring (RPM)

-This package contains the SecureDrop Release Public Key and a yum .repo file that points to the SecureDrop Workstation production repo.
+This repository contains the material needed to bootstrap a SecureDrop Workstation installation - a .repo file and the SecureDrop signing key.

-It will be used for ease of bootstrapping SecureDrop Workstation on QubesOS.
+The production package is meant to be hosted in qubes-contrib.

+The repository also contains the .spec file for a test keyring package, which will not be packaged on qubes-contrib, but will be used by SecureDrop Workstation developers and CI in their dev/testing workflows.

 **At the moment this repo is experimental and should not be part of a production SDW installation.**